bumpas/bumpas.github.io/src/content/about/-index.md

 **Web Developer**
 *Oct 2017 – Apr 2020*
 - Developed and maintained high-traffic ecommerce experiences for OtterBox and LifeProof brands, ensuring consistency and performance across global sites.
 - Built and maintained reusable pattern libraries and front-end components to improve scalability, maintainability, and design consistency.
 - Collaborated with UX, design, and marketing teams to deliver engaging, conversion-focused digital experiences aligned with brand and accessibility standards.
 - Optimized site performance and implemented accessibility improvements using modern web best practices (HTML5, CSS3/SASS, JavaScript).

 **Front-End Developer**
 *Aug 2014 – Nov 2015*
 - Spearheaded pattern library development for OtterBox.com and LifeProof.com, promoting reusability and maintainability.
 - Developed clean, semantic code for Demandware (SFCC) ecommerce sites with a focus on scalability and performance.
 - Advocated for front-end best practices and supported the integration of new UX patterns.

 **UX/UI Designer**
 *Mar 2013 – Nov 2015*

-- Led UX and UI strategy for OtterBox.com, optimizing for user experience and conversion.
+- Led UX and UI strategy for OtterBox.com, optimizing user experience and conversion.
 - Created wireframes, prototypes, and process flows to refine user journeys.
 - Designed, implemented, and analyzed A/B and multivariate tests to optimize user engagement and conversion performance.

 **Web Designer / Content Specialist**
 *Mar 2009 – Mar 2013*
 - Developed responsive homepages, landing pages, and marketing experiences with a focus on performance, accessibility, and brand consistency.
 - Managed and updated product content on the Demandware (SFCC) platform, ensuring accuracy and timely campaign execution.
 - Collaborated cross-functionally with marketing, design, and development teams to plan and launch seasonal and promotional campaigns.

 ---